AnthonyRansom/stocks-analysis/README.md

 comparing the [original for loop](/Resources/VBA_Challenge_Original_forloop.PNG) to the [refactored for loop](/Resources/VBA_Challenge_Refactored_forloop.PNG) it can be noted not only is the code shorter but there is no longer a nested for loop instead conditional if statements are used on each row of the dataset in the refactored code

-The original code shows a nested for loop looping through the entire dataset for all 11 stock tickers
+The original code shows a nested for loop looping through the entire dataset for all 11 stock tickers.

-The original used a nested for loop looked like the following:
+The original code used a nested for loop looked like the following:
 note: the below is a high level code description, to view the whole code sample with code comments refer to the following - [original for loop](/Resources/VBA_Challenge_Original_forloop.PNG)
 ```
 For i = 0 To 11